17th May 2017

 Almost everyone felt that as soon as autonomous cars and insurance are legally available, the public will simply use them, buy them, and simply assume the technology works.

-The benefits of working or relaxing whilst travelling, of easy local transport for people with disabilities and older people are just too compelling to hold up widespread adoption.
+The benefits of working or relaxing whilst traveling, of easy local transport for people with disabilities and older people are just too compelling to hold up widespread adoption.

 Although acknowledging the likelihood of incidents, as vehicles learn to operate on actual roads and as users learn their limitations, the optimists were confident in the technologies and in fair and reasonable treatment by the media.